IBM-Cloud/gp-js-client/README.md

      api: '<your API key>',
      project: '<your default project name>',
     });

-The RESTful APIs can be called directly, or the simple API.
-Using the simple API is recommended, however it is not YET complete.

-If you have a service bound as the name `IBM Globalization`, you can do this to fetch credentials from VCAP:
+If you have a service bound as the name `IBM Globalization`, you can use this to fetch credentials from VCAP:

 ``` js
 var gaas = require('gaas')({ vcap: process.env.VCAP_SERVICES, project: 'MyProject'});